 These are completely normal and have no detrimental effect on the product.
-We also manufacture our products so that most characteristics are on the inside the product where you will not see them, or the plank may be reversible, so that it can be used either way around.
+We also manufacture our products, so that most characteristics are on the inside of the pool where you would not see them.
+Or the plank may be reversible, so that it can be used either way around.

 Shake appears like a series of splits.
-With a timber of this size you will always encounter some degree of this (usually on one side).
-This does not affect the strength of the product and you will find the shake opens in continued warm weather and then closes when the weather is wet and cooler or there is a lot of moisture in the air.
-We manufacture our pools so that most natural characteristics are on the inside of a product where it will not be seen.
+With a timber of this size you will always encounter some degree of this.
+(Usually on one side)This does not affect the strength of the product and you will find the shake opens in continued warm weather and then closes up when the weather is wet and cooler or there is a lot of moisture in the air.
+We do manufacture our pools so that most natural characteristics are on the inside of a product where it will not be seen.

-Pith or core is the centre of the tree this is similar to the above and quite often found alongside each other.
+Pith is similar to the above and quite often found along side each other.
 Most of this is typically machined to be on the inside of the product.

 Knots and Sap are typically found in timber as shown.
-These are generally not an issue and can be beneficial by relieving stress points in timber.
-In some people's opinion, this adds character to the products.
-Sap can also be present and can be carefully scrapped off with an appropriate tool.
+These are generally not an issue and can be beneficial relieving stress points in timber.
+In many people's opinion, this adds character to the products.

 Cupping is mainly caused by the treatment of the timber.
 Where the timber has been kiln dried and then pressure treated it can cause cupping.
-Although we do limit this, the best way to counteract is as you build the walls of your product, have one plank with the growth rings facing one way and the next with the rings facing in the opposite direction (counter cupping).
+Although we do limit this the best way to counteract this is as you build the walls of your product, have one plank with the growth rings facing one way and the next with the rings facing in the opposite direction (counter cupping)